RTO_form_api.js

 Advanced: using send()

-Use send() when you need to pass action-specific fields that are not forwarded by the convenience wrappers.
+Use send() when you need to pass action-specific fields that are not covered by the convenience wrappers.

 <script src="../RTO_helpers/RTO_form_api.js"></script>